 We provide an expansive range of programmes, for undergraduate and postgraduate taught masters and doctoral studies and employ a range of approaches in our teaching and our research, from the theoretical and doctrinal to the empirical and applied.
 Our research is recognised on a global stage, and our academics are frequent participants in legal debates and contribute to the policy-making process.
 We provide students with more than just a degree, and enable them to develop the skills required to enhance their employability.

-Our Centre for Professional Legal Education and Research (CEPLER) presents students with opportunities to increase their knowledge of law in action through Pro Bono, Mooting and over 50 law-specific career events each year.
+Our Centre for Employability, Professional Legal Education and Research (CEPLER) presents students with opportunities to increase their knowledge of law in action through Pro Bono, Mooting and over 50 law-specific career events each year.
 CEPLER's work is one of the many things that have led to Birmingham being recognised as the University of the Year for Graduate Employability in the Times and Sunday Times Good University Guide 2016.

 Students who are admitted to Birmingham Law School become members of a large and long-established group of lawyers affiliated to the University, where law has been taught since 1904, very shortly after the University’s foundation as the country’s first civic university.